 If you are interested in testing your vocation with us, you will be invited to join the brethren and companions at a College or Provincial Chapter as an enquirer.
 If you wish to proceed, there is a period of postulancy, during which you can study the Notes, Manual and Rule of the Oratory.
 A more senior brother is chosen to guide you through this period of discernment.
-If you continue to feel called to the life of the Oratory, you can be admitted as a probationer (novice) for around two years, during which the probationer lives the Oratory life under the guidance of a senior brother.
+If you continue to feel called to the life of the Oratory, and with the assent of your college, you can be admitted as a probationer (novice) for around two years, during which the probationer lives the Oratory life under the guidance of a senior brother.

 After you have served as a probationer, you can be elected to full membership and make profession for one year and this may be renewed annually until such time as you are eligible, and feel called, to make profession for longer periods or for life.

 You can click here to read more about what the Oratory life means for different brethren.

 ‘Obedience to a Calling’ was written by Dominic Walker OGS and John Thorold OGS in 1994 and gives an insight into Oratory Life.
 You can read it here.

 A Prayer of Eric Milner White

 You may find this prayer of Eric Milner White, a founding brother of the Oratory, useful as you discern God’s will in your life:

 Enter our hearts, O Holy Spirit.

 Come in blessed mercy and set us free.

 Throw open, O Lord, the locked doors of our minds.